ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/week-zero-tasks/slack channels.md

 Do you have any question related to code or technical challenges?
 Ask on this channel.

 Why?
+- Other Students may be having the same question.
-- TAs/LT may not have availability to answer your questions
+- TAs may not have availability to answer your questions
-- Other Students may be having the same issue
+- Anyone with availability (students, TAs, LT) may be able to help.

 How to ask?
 - Before you post a message, make sure you've used your own resources (eg. google, re-think the problem, write some code and see what happens...)